kvcache-ai/Mooncake/doc/en/transfer-engine.md

 - `addr`: The starting address of the registration space;
 - `size`: The length of the registration space;
-- `location`: The `device` corresponding to this memory segment, such as `cuda:0` indicating the GPU device, `cpu:0` indicating the CPU socket, by matching with the network card priority order table (see `installOrGetTransport`), the preferred network card is identified.
+- `location`: The `device` corresponding to this memory segment, such as `cuda:0` indicating the GPU device, `cpu:0` indicating the CPU socket, by matching with the network card priority order table (see `installTransport`), the preferred network card is identified.
 - `remote_accessible`: Indicates whether this memory can be accessed by remote nodes.
 - Return value: If successful, returns 0; otherwise, returns a negative value.